a-gram/audioneex/README.md

     nmake

-By default, if no options are passed on, the script builds dynamic libraries targeting 64-bit architectures and gcc 7.2 (vc 14.1 on Windows) release mode.
-The final libraries will be put in the `/lib` folder of the root directory.
+By default, if no options are passed on, the script builds dynamic libraries targeting 64-bit architectures release mode.
+The final libraries will be put in a `/lib` folder in the root directory.

 ## How to build for Android